|

 the movements often require a weight shift, Wolf says.
 He says it takes three months of tai chi for someone who is really

 frail to regain strength and flexibility.
 "In Western medicine, we expect instant results," he says.
-"But that's not what
+"But that's

-happens here."
+not what happens here."
+Cate Morrill,

-chi studio in Atlanta, says she has worked with older people who can't stand without holding onto a chair for support.
+an instructor at Rising Phoenix T'ai Chi, a tai chi studio in Atlanta, says she has worked with older people

-After three months in class, they often can go through the basic tai chi routine with fluid, strong and steady movements.
+tai chi routine with fluid, strong and steady movements.
+The

-The Chinese think that tai chi, when practiced regularly, helps
+Chinese think that tai chi, when practiced regularly, helps the mind as well as the body.
+Padgett says the practice has helped

-But best of all, Padgett says, tai chi has given her, if not a
+clear away the brain fog that made it hard for her to balance her checkbook after the 2003 car accident.
+But best of all, Padgett says, tai chi has given her, if not a swagger, at least a better

-swagger, at least a better way of walking firmly through the world: "I have my confidence back."
+way of walking firmly through the world: "I have my confidence back."
+Mary

 |